SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 46. Select app variables= "name" from the drop down menu and then save
 <br>![](/exercises/Exercise_2/images/image(46).png)

 47. Go back to UI Canvas.
-Select the "Plcae Order" button and click on Create record component and then Custom object in the properties
+Select the "Place Order" button and click on Create record component and then Custom object in the properties
 <br>![](/exercises/Exercise_2/images/image(47).png)

-48. Click on Data and Variables
+48. Select the "X" icon below name and click on Data and Variables
 <br>![](/exercises/Exercise_2/images/image(48).png)

-49. Click on App Variables
+49. Click on App Variables and select the name.
 <br>![](/exercises/Exercise_2/images/image(49).png)